 Inquiry Seminar Requirements

-Inquiry courses comprise ARTSSCI 1C03 and a set of Upper-Level Inquiry seminars on a variety of topics.
-ARTSSCI 1C03 must be completed in Level I. Nine units of Upper-Level Inquiry are required and are taken in Level III or IV.
+Inquiry courses comprise ARTSSCI 1C06 A/B and a set of Upper-Level Inquiry seminars on a variety of topics.
+ARTSSCI 1C06 A/B must be completed in Level I. Nine units of Upper-Level Inquiry are required and are taken in Level III or IV.

 Combined Honours Programs

-Students in the Arts & Science Program may undertake Combined Honours Programs in many disciplines within the Faculties of Business, Engineering, Humanities, Science, and Social Sciences.
+Students in the Arts & Science Program may undertake Combined Honours Programs in many disciplines within the Faculties of Business, Engineering, Health Sciences, Humanities, Science, and Social Sciences.
 See Arts & Science and Another Subject for a list of combined programs that are already established.
-Students should consult the Director of the Arts & Science Program for consideration of other possible combinations.
 On-line application for Admission to Level II (April) is required for all Combined Honours Programs.